 To the extent possible, select targets that can schedule together.
 Smart accounting tries to gather observations that can schedule together and thus reduce the major slew charges.
 This is the largest overhead reduction that APT can assess, and so the more grouped the proposed observations are, the more the reduction in overhead gained.

 Pay attention to the visit splitting distance reported by APT.
 For the most part, users specify observations in APT, and APT then decides on the splitting of the observations into visits (i.e., the “scheduling units”).
 The visit splitting distance assumed by APT is tied to the galactic latitude of each target because the density of potential guide stars drops off away from the galactic plane.

 APT reports the visit splitting distance along with the assessment of the number of visits required for the observation on the instrument/observing mode observation template form where one enters the exposure and dither specifications.
 Many observations are accomplished with a single visit, but other common observations may involve many visits.
-Each visit of an observation requires a guide star acquisition, which incurs a 282 s of overhead.
+Each visit of an observation requires a guide star acquisition, which incurs an assumed charge of 282 s.
 Hence, anything a user can do that reduces the number of visits will reduce total guide star acquisition overheads.